marcogbox/accidental_dba/replication/repl_force_command_deletion.md

     	        order by xact_seqno desc
 ```

-This query, with xact_seqno extracted from the previous query, returns a subscription that is blocking the cleanup
+This query, with xact_seqno extracted from the previous query, returns the subscription that is blocking the cleanup

 ```sql
 SELECT DISTINCT a.name, h.* FROM